Inference in Linear Dyadic Data Models with Network Spillovers: Theoretical Results

-It follows from Theorem \ref{thm:ExogenousRegression:ConsistencyOfTheNetwork-HACVarianceEstimator} that the dyadic-robust variance estimator (\ref{eq:ExogenousRegression:Example:Dyadic-RobustVarianceEstimator:Estimator_1}) is inconsistent for the true variance when the underlying network involves a non-negligible degree of far-away correlations.\footnote{If the network is such that there are only adjacent dyads (i.e., when equation (\ref{eq:ExogenousRegression:Example:DyadicRegression_c}) is true), then the result above implies consistency of this estimator for dyadic dependence.
+It follows from Theorem \ref{thm:ExogenousRegression:ConsistencyOfTheNetwork-HACVarianceEstimator} that the dyadic-robust variance estimator (\ref{eq:ExogenousRegression:Example:Dyadic-RobustVarianceEstimator:Estimator_1}) is inconsistent for the true variance when the underlying network involves a non-negligible degree of far-away correlations, as suggested in the examples of the previous section.\footnote{If the network is such that there are only adjacent dyads (i.e., when equation (\ref{eq:ExogenousRegression:Example:DyadicRegression_c}) holds), then the result above implies consistency of this estimator for dyadic dependence.
 By comparison, Lemma 1 of \citet{Aronow_et_al-2015} and Proposition 3.1 and 3.2 of \citet{Tabord-Meehan-2019} also provide consistent variance estimators for the dyadic dependence case without higher-order network spillovers.
 However, these results and ours do not subsume one another.
 Indeed, their estimators can accommodate flexible dependence within clusters of dyads that share common units, while we assume that the network of spillovers is observed even if there are only adjacent connections.} Specifically, the following corollary states that the dyadic-robust variance estimator of \citet{Aronow_et_al-2015} may not necessarily be consistent when it is na\"ively applied to the network-regression model with non-zero correlations beyond direct neighbors.

 \begin{corollary}[Inconsistency of Dyadic-Robust Estimators with Network Spillovers] Suppose that the assumptions required in Theorem \ref{thm:ExogenousRegression:ConsistencyOfTheNetwork-HACVarianceEstimator} hold.
 Assume, in addition, that